tscharke/fastlaneInActions/README.md

 ## Where is the magic

-All the "magic" to build the React-Native-App with GitHub-Actions are exist in the Workflows yml-file [.github/workflows/ci.yml](.github/workflows/ci.yml).
+All _magic_ to build the React-Native-App with GitHub-Actions are exist in the Workflows yml-file [.github/workflows/ci.yml](.github/workflows/ci.yml).

 An intruduction what GitHub-Actions are and how these can be used you find very well explained in the [GitHub-Actions documentation](https://help.github.com/en/github/automating-your-workflow-with-github-actions).

 Short what is being done here or better whats happend in our Workflows yml-file:

-1. We make sure what all runs on `macOX`.
+1. Make sure what all runs on `macOX`.
-2. We installing `node` (for this we use the predefined Action [actions/setup-node](https://github.com/actions/setup-node)).
+2. Install `node` (for this we use the predefined Action [actions/setup-node](https://github.com/actions/setup-node)).
-3. We installing `ruby` (for this we use the predefined Action [actions/setup-ruby](https://github.com/actions/setup-ruby)).
+3. Checkout the current repository.
-4. We installing `cocopods`.
+4. Install all dependencies (`yarn install`).
-5. We installing `fastlane`.
+5. Run all test (`yarn test`).
-6. We installing all dependencies (`yarn install`).
+6. Run `fastlane ios buildAndShip`.

-7. We installing all pods (moving to the `ios`-folder, running`pod install`, moving out of this folder)
+If you wonder from where the `fastlane` comes?
+GithHub-Actions directly provided a `fastlane` for use (thanks to Jens N. for this tip üôè).
+So it's not necessary to install `ruby` nor `gems`.

-8. We running`fastlane ios buildAndShip`.
+The installation of `pods` we do directly in our [Fastfile](./fastlane/Fastfile#L40) with [fastlane's `cocoapods`-Action](https://docs.fastlane.tools/actions/cocoapods).

 ## Using this with your own repository